astronomer/astro-docs/ac/next/02_production-core.md

 ---
-title: "Running Astronomer Core at Production Scale"
-navTitle: "Production Scale Installation"
-description: "Running the Astronomer Core distribution of Airflow at production scale."
+title: "Install Apache Airflow on a Virtual Machine"
+navTitle: "Install on a Virtual Machine"
+description: "Install Apache Airflow on one or more virtual machines with the Astronomer Core Python wheel."
 ---

 ## Overview

-This guide walks through all of the necessary steps to install Astronomer Core in a production environment via Python wheel.
+This guide walks through the necessary steps to install Apache Airflow via the Astronomer Core Python wheel on one or more Virtual Machines (VMs).
 By the end of the setup, you'll be able to deploy and run Airflow across multiple machines.

+If you haven't tested Airflow locally and would like to do so, refer to [Astronomer Core Quickstart](/docs/ac/next/01_quickstart).

 ## Prerequisites